-(Ron Chase is an avid four season outdoorsman and freelance writer, who co-authored the mountain guidebook, Mountains for Mortals – New England.
-When not visiting the Chic Chocs in the spring, he can often be found paddling a perfect one foot on the Swift River in New Hampshire.
+(Special thanks extended to Doug Field and Brent Elwell for sharing their recollections.
+Ron Chase is an avid four season outdoorsman and freelance writer, who co-authored the mountain guidebook, Mountains for Mortals – New England.
 Visit his website at www.ronchaseoutdoors.com for more information on his guidebook and other outdoor adventures.)